 - The seafood should come from a healthy fish stock where the population is large enough to withstand harvesting pressure (e.g. catch is slower than the rate at which the species can reproduce to replenish stocks).

-- The fishing process should minimize its impact on the marine environment by:
+- The fishing process should minimize its impact on the environment by:

-minimizing bycatch of other non-target species e.g. dolphins, sharks, sea turtles to name a few species;
+minimizing bycatch of non-target species e.g. dolphins, sharks, sea turtles to name a few species;

 avoiding destructive fishing practices, such as bottom trawling, the use of poison, and explosives.